-7.1 Doctoral Student Review
+8.1 Doctoral Student Review

-The faculty hold a Doctoral Student Review (DSR) meeting1twice a year at the end of the semester to make a formal evaluation of each student in the Ph.D. program.
+The faculty hold a Doctoral Student Review (DSR) meeting1twice a year at the end of the semester to make a formal evaluation of each student in the PhD program.

-The purpose of having the advising faculty meet together to discuss all the students is to ensure uniformity and consistency in evaluating across all the different areas, by all the different advisors, throughout the years of the Ph.D. program in CSD as it inevitably changes.
+The purpose of having the advising faculty meet together to discuss all the students is to ensure uniformity and consistency in evaluating students across all the different areas, by all the different advisors, and throughout the years of the PhD program in CSD as it inevitably changes.

-The meeting consists of two parts, one in which subsets of the faculty from different research areas (Artificial Intelligence, Computer Systems, Programming Languages, Software Systems, and Theory) meet, and the other in which the all advising faculty meet.
+The meeting consists of two parts, one in which subsets of the faculty meet according to research area, and the other in which the all advising faculty meet together.

-The faculty measure each student's progress against the goal of completing the Ph.D. program in a reasonable period of time.
+The faculty measure each student's progress against the goal of completing the PhD program in a reasonable period of time.
 The evaluation considers all components of the program using indicators and information sources described below.

-Through a Doctoral Student Review letter the faculty inform students of the results of this evaluation, which may include specific recommendations for future work or requirements that must be met for continued participation in the program.
+Through a Doctoral Student Review, letter the faculty inform students of the results of this evaluation, which may include specific recommendations for future work or requirements that must be met for continued participation in the program.

-7.2 Components and Indicators
+8.2 Components and Indicators

-In their evaluation, the faculty consider the following components, though naturally only some of these components will be applicable in any given semester and they are not equally important at every stage of a student's career.
+In their evaluation, the faculty consider the following components, though naturally only some of these components will be applicable in any given semester and they are not equally important at every stage of a student's career:

-- Courses taken: Evaluated by the course instructor-brief prose evaluation/summary grade. - Directed research: Evaluated by research supervisor and other collaborating faculty. - Teaching: Evaluated by the course instructor and two different teaching evaluation forms (one filled out by the course instructor and the other filled out by students, where appropriate). - Skills: Writing and speaking, evaluated by relevant faculty and forms. - Thesis: Status summarized by the thesis advisor and commented on by members of the thesis committee. - Departmental/community service: Reported by the student and evaluated by relevant faculty. - Other: Lectures given, papers written, etc. Evaluated by cognizant faculty.
+- Courses taken: Evaluated by the course instructor-brief prose evaluation/summary grade. - Directed research: Evaluated by research supervisor and other collaborating faculty. - Teaching: Evaluated by the course instructor and two different teaching evaluation forms (one filled out by the course instructor and the other filled out by students, where appropriate). - Skills: Writing and speaking, evaluated by relevant faculty and forms.

+- Thesis: Status summarized by the thesis advisor and commented on by members of the thesis committee. - Departmental/community service: Reported by the student and evaluated by relevant faculty. - Other: Lectures given, papers written, etc. Evaluated by cognizant faculty.

 The faculty's primary source of information about the student is the student's advisor and the student statement.
 The advisor is responsible for assembling the above information and presenting it at the faculty meeting.
 The student should make sure the advisor is informed about participation in activities and research progress made during the semester.
-Each student is asked to submit a summary of this information to the faculty at the end of each semester-the Student Statement for Doctoral Student Review at https://blackfriday.cs.cmu.edu.
+Each student is asked to submit a summary of this information to the faculty at the end of each semester-the Student Statement for Doctoral Student Review at https://dsr. csd.cmu.edu.
 This statement is used as student input to the evaluation process and as factual information on activities and becomes part of the internal student record.
 It is strongly recommended that the student and advisor meet prior to the faculty meeting to review the information provided in this statement.

-7.3 Recommendations
+8.3 Recommendations

-Based on the above information, the faculty decide whether a student is making satisfactory progress in the Ph.D. program.
+Based on the above information, the faculty decide whether a student is making satisfactory progress in the PhD program.
 If so, the faculty usually suggest goals for the student to achieve over the next semester.
 If not, the faculty make more rigid demands of the student; these may be long-term (e.g., finish your thesis research over the next 3 semesters) or short-term (e.g., select and complete one or more specific courses next semester; prepare a thesis proposal by the next Doctoral Student Review).

-Ultimately, permission to continue in the Ph.D. program is contingent on whether or not the student continues to make satisfactory progress toward the degree.
+Ultimately, permission to continue in the PhD program is contingent on whether or not the student continues to make satisfactory progress toward the degree.
 If a student is not making satisfactory progress, the faculty may choose to drop the student from the program.